sea-401d5-javascript/fs_and_async/README.md

 Also, you must guarantee that three files are read and console logged in the order `'one.txt', 'two.txt', 'three.txt'` regardless of file size.

 You can use any method of handling async except nested callback.
-For a bonus point don't use event emitters either.

-You will also need to look up and implement async testing, making sure that you are not getting "false positives"(tests that are passing but shouldn't be).
+Some possible methods include: event emitters, promises, or async handling libraries.

 ##Rubric:
   * Async Handling: 4pts